Extremal length in higher dimensions and complex systolic inequalities

 Theorem \ref{thm:calculate} raises the question of finding examples of manifolds equipped with a parallel STR fibration.
-The parallel assumption can for example be ensured via an appropriate group action.
+The simplest way to ensure the parallel assumption is via an appropriate group action.
 Specifically, assume $G$ acts holomorphically on $M$, preserves $\Omega$, and its orbits are STR.
 The induced fibration is then automatically parallel.
-We illustrate via the following examples.
+We illustrate via the following example.